 Make sure you read the contract in full and preferably take a copy away with you.
-An Agent/ Landlord should allow you at least 24 hours to take the contract away for checking.
+Landlords and letting agents should allow you at least 24 hours to have the contract checked before signing.

 Make sure you have a copy of all the contract terms.
 Even verbal arrangements form part of the contract.
-Be aware that where you sign a contract jointly with other individuals all the rights, obligations, and costs that arise from the tenancy apply to everyone named, until the tenancy ends.
+If you sign a tenancy agreement with other people (a joint and several contract), all the rights, obligations, and costs that arise from the tenancy apply to everyone named on the agreement, until the tenancy ends.